 Duration: 7 days Meet on: Saturday 24th February Limit: 70

 Our trail is named after Tussock Creek Moleskins based on the Taieri Plains in Mosgiel.

-Saturday 25th February 2017.
-We will meet at the Kurow Racecourse in Kurow.
-There will be a horse and gear check from 3pm onwards and dinner will be at 7pm followed by a welcome talk.
+Saturday 24th February we will meet at Ferndale inland from Mataura.
+There will be a horse and gear check from 3pm onwards (all horses must be freshly shod) and dinner will be at 7pm followed by a welcome talk.